Xue-Su/Xue-Su.github.io/_pages/cv.md

 Service and Leadership
 ======
-* **Graduate Student Representative in Diversity, Equity, and Inclusion (DEI) Committee** of the Department of Earth and Environmental Sciences at the University of Michigan, Ann Arbor (2022.1–present)
 * **Graduate Student Mentor** of the Department of Earth and Environmental Sciences at the University of Michigan, Ann Arbor (2022.8–2023.6)
   Responsible for departmental graduate student instructor (GSI, a.k.a. teaching assistant) training programs, such as running orientation and facilitating practice teaching sessions for new Earth GSIs, observing new GSIs' classes and giving them feedback, and organizing GSI workshops
+* **Graduate Student Representative in Diversity, Equity, and Inclusion (DEI) Committee** of the Department of Earth and Environmental Sciences at the University of Michigan, Ann Arbor (2022.1–2023.5)

 Professional Membership
 ======